 Mr. Smieško then replied that in 2015 some anti-migrant Facebook pages were monitored and nothing was deleted.
 The speaker stated that social platforms did not deal with the content.
 However, some local politicians may pay for removing some of the undesirable information.

-Later, Mr. Ribeiro doubted that the impact of fake news is huge, but it is still a problem and there is a hope on the side of journalists.
-He questioned what is happening to the institutions who were responsible for producing honest pieces of information?
-He also pointed that institutions ( the media) which were the center of democracy are no longer functioning well.
+Later, Mr. Ribeiro doubted that the impact of fake news is huge, but it is still a problem and there is hope on the side of journalists.
+He questioned what is happening to the institutions that were responsible for producing honest pieces of information?
+He also pointed out that institutions ( the media) which were the center of democracy are no longer functioning well.
 So, if we want to fight fake news we need to think about the role of journalists and media institutions.

 In his turn, Mr. Milo challenged the speakers by asking if they are possibly fighting yesterday’s war.

 Mr. Ribeiro provided the example of Brazil, where during the election campaign WhatsApp was used to disseminate fake information.
 It shows that while sometimes the discussion is focused on Facebook other platforms in which fake messages are more difficult to track are being used by those promoting disinformation.
-The speaker emphasised the necessity of media literacy.
-Also, he suggested that the fact that nation states cannot deal with these issues individually, as the platforms operate worldwide with Facebook having almost a monopoly since it also owns Instagram and WhatsApp.
+The speaker emphasized the necessity of media literacy.
+Also, he suggested that the fact that nation-states cannot deal with these issues individually, as the platforms operate worldwide with Facebook having almost a monopoly since it also owns Instagram and WhatsApp.

 Stefanie Fuchsloch (Dortmund University of Technology, Germany) joined the discussion by explaining the principles of the Network Enforcement Act in Germany against hate speeches, determining what is fake news and where the line is (see more in this in material PP 2.3 and P 2.8).
 As the speaker said, the act was of a hot discussion in the country.
 Also, platforms have to report how much posted material they deleted (see material PP 2.19).
 The speaker pointed out that the discussion on what might be good is better on EU level than just on a local one.